 Ms. Hughes (interpretation): Thank you, Mr. Chairman.
-At that the time the steering committee was developed, we wanted to be included because of course we need to be.
+When the steering committee was developed, we wanted to be included because of course we need to be included.
 We also had the same objective in regard to the Nunavut Heritage Centre and the development.
 Caroline Whittle from our department is one of the members on the steering committee.
 She was involved in the spring committee meeting and also was involved in the fall meeting.
-At that that time, we will find out what has been done to date.
+At that time, we will find out what has been done to date.
 Thank you, Mr. Chairman.